mikecafarella/mitaskem/README.md

-3. Get XDD object with a given key: mitlink takes UUID as a key, gets the object from XDD, and save it to the local _model_ folder with file name rule _UUID---Gromet-FN-auto.json_.
+3. Get XDD object with a given key: mitlink takes UUID as a input key, gets the object from XDD, and save it to the local _model_ folder with file name rule _UUID---Gromet-FN-auto.json_.